awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

 If the health check that you've set up for your primary Region fails, your DNS failover routing policy redirects your WorkSpaces users to your failover Region\.
 Route 53 continues to monitor the health check for your primary Region, and when the health check for your primary Region no longer fails, Route 53 automatically redirects your WorkSpaces users back to their WorkSpaces in the primary Region\.

 For more information about creating DNS records, see [ Creating records by using the Amazon Route 53 console](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html) in the *Amazon Route 53 Developer Guide*\.
 For more information about configuring DNS TXT records, see [TXT record type](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ResourceRecordTypes.html#TXTFormat) in the *Amazon Route 53 Developer Guide*\.

-## Step 5: Send the Connection String to Your WorkSpaces Users<a name="cross-region-redirection-send-connection-string-to-users"></a>
+## Step 5: Send the connection string to your WorkSpaces users<a name="cross-region-redirection-send-connection-string-to-users"></a>

 To make sure your users' WorkSpaces will be redirected as needed during an outage, you must send the connection string \(FQDN\) to your users\.
 If you've already issued Region\-based registration codes \(for example, `WSpdx+ABC12D`\) to your WorkSpaces users, those codes remain valid\.
 However, for cross\-Region redirection to work, your WorkSpaces users must use the connection string as their registration code when registering their WorkSpaces in the WorkSpaces client application\.